Juan O'Donojú: Recognition of Mexican Independence

 With Iturbide he signed the Treaty of Córdoba, granting official Spanish sanction to the Plan of Iguala, with Iturbide slightly altering the condition that the monarch which was to be chosen for Mexico did not need to be a member of the Spanish royal family.
 The Spanish governor of Veracruz, Jose Dávila did not agree with such arrangements and resolved to retreat to the fortress of San Juan de Ulúa to hold his ground.
 The Spanish major general Francisco Novella in Mexico City also refused to recognize the Treaty of Cordoba, but he was reluctantly forced to abandon the capital with the Spanish expeditionary troops.

 O'Donojú entered Mexico City on the afternoon of September 26, and dined with the Ayuntamiento before housing himself at the Casa de Moncada.
 On September 27, he received Iturbide at the National Palace, and went out with him to the main balcony to watch the entrance of the Army of the Three Guarantees.
 On September 28 he presented himself at the main hall of the palace to install the provisional governmental junta, and he signed the act of independence.

 Personal life

-O'Donojú was a Freemason and first became involved in the secret society during the Peninsula War when Joseph Bonaparte was King of Spain.
+O'Donojú was a Freemason and first became involved in the secret society during the Peninsular War when Joseph Bonaparte was King of Spain.
 He had obtained the highest degree of Freemasonry as part of the Grand Orient of the Kingdom of Grenada, presided over by Eugenio Palafox Portocarrero, the Count of Montijo, was part of a military-centered masonry.
 The police under Ferdinand VII opened a Masonic registration file on him in 1821.